Volunteer in Cameroon

 Some charities directly aim to help women in Cameroon with empowerment programs help disadvantaged women progress in life and recruit international staff to help.
 You can also sign up to teach in schools throughout Cameroon, people are needed to help lead and assist lots of subjects like English, sports, arts, music and crafts.
 Schools in Cameroon are often underfunded and staff not fully qualified which can hinder development.
 You will need to be very patient and creative, classrooms in this country are basic and conditions challenging.

-Medical & Healthcare Work
+Medical & Healthcare Work in Cameroon

 There are lots of projects where you can work in outreach teams helping improve living conditions, working to prevent the spread of HIV & AIDS and looking after poor people.
 There are also programs with children who are handicapped, orphaned, or have been exploited or abandoned.
 There are lots of educational and awareness campaigns which aim to prevent more people contracting the disease and also medical and healthcare programs working to help people.